Today we are going to talk a little about the info-dump. Many to the power of infinity authors commit this heinous writing act.

 To write your novel, you have done a ton of research, and you've learned some super interesting things along the way!
-And now, all you want to do is share that new knowledge with the rest of the world.
+And now, all you want to do it is share that new knowledge with the rest of the world.

 These authors overflow their pages with technical jargon, meaningless explanations of scientific or social issues, or just plain use their novel as a platform to spout their personal opinions on matters that have absolutely nothing to do with their story's plot.

 Reason one: It bores the hell out of your readers.

 Reason two: It can alienate your readers because it's so clear you're trying to 'educate' them.